jerry2005hn/jerry2005hn/README.md

 * 🌍  I'm originally from Hanoi, Vietnam but now I'm studying at the University of Auckland in Auckland, New Zealand.
 * ✉️  You can contact me at [jerry2005hn@gmail.com](mailto:jerry2005hn@gmail.com)
-* 🤝  I'm open to collaborating on community service projects

 ### Skills